substation-beta/ssb_book/src/4_specification.md

 #### Time Based
 `[[[hours:]minutes:]seconds.]milliseconds`
 #### Event Based
-`'event-tag'`
+`'event-id'`

-You will be able to pass an array of `event-tag`s to the frame render function of SSB which will allow you to control when lines should be shown from the outside.
+You will be able to pass an array of `event id`s to the frame render function of SSB which will allow you to control when lines should be shown from the outside.

 ### macro
 macro is the name of a macro defined in the MACROS section.
 Content of it will be inserted to the beginning of source block text.